In the quiet eastern edge of Venice, far from crowds and itineraries, stands San Pietro di Castello — a place that feels older than the city itself.

 Long before San Marco became the spiritual symbol of Venice, San Pietro di Castello was the city’s cathedral.

-For nearly a thousand years, this was the seat of the Patriarch of Venice.
+For centuries, this was the seat of the Patriarch of Venice.

 Popes, bishops, and dignitaries walked these grounds when the city was still defining itself.